localoni/figma-ui3/README.md

 # Enable Figma UI3 for Windows and MacOS

 > [!NOTE]
-> It will work only with default Figma app version, not working for Figma Beta app
+> Working for Default app, Beta app and browser version.

 ![Screenshot of Figma UI3](preview.png)